mauroagr/php-switch-scripts/README.md

-# 🔄 PHP Switch Scripts
+# PHP Switch Scripts
+# I CHANGE THE SCRIPT TO USE ONLY 5.6 and 7.2.
+# CHANGE THE SCRIPT FILE NAMES, TO MORE SHORT.

 These scripts are designed to aid in the setup of and switching between multiple PHP versions in Ubuntu 14.04 LTS or newer.